Avinash-31/Twitter/README.md

-Certainly!
-Here's a sample README for your Twitter-like application built with the MERN stack:

----

 # Twitter-like Application

 This project is a Twitter-like web application developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It includes features such as video uploads, subscription plans, a reward system, multi-language support, and enhanced login security.